 I have been a faculty member in the Daemen College English Department since 1990, arriving fresh from University of Delaware where I completed my Ph.D.
 In addition to Freshman Composition and our introductory literature course Approaches to Literature, I teach a survey course in British Literature (the Romantics to Contemporary writers) and courses in Modern/Contemporary Irish Literature, Detective Fiction, Gender and Literature, and Trauma and Literature.For the general education requirement in the college core, I periodically offer and American Literature of the 1960s.

 My major research interests have been in the area of gender studies, film studies and postcolonial Irish literature.
-I co-edited a collection of essays entitled Unmanning Modernism: Gendered Re-Readings (University of Tennessee Press, 1997) and have published separate articles on film, women's suffrage literature, popular culture, and Irish novelists Edna O'Brien and Patrick McCabe.
-I am currently working on Irish novelists' depictions of home and homeland.
+I co-edited a collection of essays entitled Unmanning Modernism: Gendered Re-Readings (University of Tennessee Press, 1997) and have published separate articles on film, women's suffrage literature, popular culture, detective fiction and Irish novelists Edna O'Brien and Patrick McCabe.
+I am currently working on Irish crime fiction of The Celtic Tiger.
 My interest in this topic stems from Ireland's long and traumatic history of colonialism, famine, and poverty, which I examine in the context of Irish novels and contemporary trauma theory.
 With the support of Daemen College, I have had the privilege of traveling to Ireland several times to attend conferences and to conduct research, a particularly enjoyable part of my job.